ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ![image](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/d5d450ce-df3c-4274-94ba-184792a7ee3d)

 Built your own word clock with one or four languages with an Arduino ESP32 Nano.<br>
-You can control it with your phone of with a web page.<br>
+You can control it with an app on your phone, a web page or with a serial cable connected to your PC.<br>
 Software updates can be uploaded with OTA (Over the Air).<br>
-It will keep its time within the second correct with the internet NTP time and a time zone selection.<br>
+It will keep its time within the second correct with the internet NTP time with time zone and day light saving corrections.<br>
 If no internet is available a DS3231 RTC module can be attached to get an accurate time.
 With a rotary or membrane pad the time can be set.<br>
 A LDR is used to give the LED an optimal brightness.<br>